Zuiverloon/keysafer/README.md

    c.
 Call `/keysafer/mnemonic/encrypt/` to backup
    d.
 Push to Github for remote backup

-2. Everytime onboarding a new password, do the following
+1. Everytime onboarding a new password, do the following
    a.
 Add a new line in `src/tokens/password.txt`
    b.
 Call `/keysafer/password/encrypt` to backup
    c.
 Push to Github for remote backup

-3. When pulling from Github, do the following to recover all tokens
+1. Everytime onboarding a new file, do the following
    a.
+Put file into a new file in `src/tokens/(XXX)`
+   b.
+Add the name into constant::FILE and update the length
+   c.
+Call `/keysafer/file/encrypt/` to backup
+   d.
+Push to Github for remote backup

+1. When pulling from Github, do the following to recover all tokens
+   a.
 Create a new folder `src/tokens`
    b.
 Add the secret into `src/tokens/secret.txt`
    c.
 Call `/keysafer/password/recover` to recover all passwords
    d.
 Call `/keysafer/mnemonic/recover` to recover all mnemonics
+   d.
+Call `/keysafer/file/recover` to recover all files

 ## How to run